playcanvas/developer.playcanvas.com/content/en/shader-editor/introduction.md

 For example, the following effect animates multiple surface normal maps and combines them with special effect lighting:
 ![sample effect][1]

-The effect is made up of various graphs including the following one, which takes care of unpacking normals stored in a normal map:
+The effect is made up of various graphs, including the following one.
+This graph takes care of unpacking the normals in a normal map:
 ![sample graph][2]

-The above graph is converted by __Shader Editor__ into a shader program, which is what gets executed on a GPU at runtime:
+__Shader Editor__ will convert this graph into a shader program, which is executed on a GPU at runtime:
 ```glsl
 void func_unpackNormal(in vec3 usr_rawNormal, out vec3 usr_unpackedNormal) {
     float var_ = float(2);